wp-graphql/wp-graphql-theme/README.md

 Since WP Engine doesn't allow root access, you currently need to compile the blade views locally and then upload them via SFTP.
 Lame.

-1.) `cd wp-content/themes/wp-graphql && yarn run build:production`
+- 1.) `cd wp-content/themes/wp-graphql && yarn run build:production`
-2.)
+- 2.)
 SSH into the Local by Flywheel machine
+- 3.) `cd app/public`
+-- 3.1.)
+If `blade-generate` isn't installed, install it with `wp package install git@github.com:alwaysblank/blade-generate.git`
-3.) `cd app/public && wp blade compile`, then exit.
+- 4. ) `wp blade compile`, then exit.
-4.)
-Copy the `dist` and `resources` folder via SFTP to wp-content/themes/wp-graphql 5.)
-Copy the contents of the local `uploads/cache/compiled` folder to the remote location
+- 5.)
+Copy the `dist` and `resources` folder via SFTP to `wp-content/themes/wp-graphql`
+- 6.)
+Copy the contents of the local `uploads/cache/compiled` folder to the same remote location

 ## Theme structure